hybridgroup/cylon/README.markdown

 ## CLI

-Cylon has a Command-Line Interface counterpart in [cylon-cli][].
-This tool lets you access important features from the command line, and isn't dependent on Cylon itself.
-Check it out at https://github.com/hybridgroup/cylon-cli.
+Cylon uses the Gort [http://gort.io](http://gort.io) Command Line Interface (CLI) so you can access important features right from the command line.
+We call it "RobotOps", aka "DevOps For Robotics".
+You can scan, connect, update device firmware, and more!

+Cylon also has its own CLI to generate new robots, adaptors, and drivers.
+You can check it out at [https://github.com/hybridgroup/cylon-cli][https://github.com/hybridgroup/cylon-cli].

 ## Documentation